Dutch Nul group

-The Dutch Nul Group, which consisted of Armando (b.
-1929), Jan Henderikse (b.
-1937), Henk Peeters (b.
-1925-2013) and Jan Schoonhoven (1914-1994), manifested itself in form and name in 1961.
+The Dutch Nul Group, which consisted of Armando (1929-2018), Jan Henderikse (b.
+1937), Henk Peeters (1925-2013) and Jan Schoonhoven (1914-1994), manifested itself in form and name in 1961.
 On 1 April 1961, a stone's throw from the Amsterdam Stedelijk Museum, Galerie 201 organized the ‘Internationale tentoonstelling van NIETS’ ('International Exhibition of NOTHING’).
 The 'Manifest tegen niets' ('Manifesto against Nothing') and 'Einde' ('Ending'), a pamphlet published at the same time, were among the first activities of the Nul group.
 ‘We need art like we need a hole in the head,’ the pamphlet 'Einde' states; ‘From now on the undersigned pledge to work to disband art circles and close down exhibition facilities, which can then finally be put to worthier use.’
 The 'Einde' pamphlet imagines a new beginning, as Armando and Henk Peeters had already proclaimed in texts written several years earlier for the Dutch Informals.